NikkiLittlepaws/documentation/CDFrules.md

 - First and foremost, if we deem something to be detrimental to the flow of combat, we reserve the right to deny it for the duration of combat, or potentially longer.
 - The ratio for combat is 1:1.5 in either direction unless otherwise is agreed upon.
 - Do not wireframe, use ARC/ARW, Collision skeletons, hitboxes or other irregular viewer features to try and gain an unfair advantage.
 Firestorm’s combat feature is acceptable.
+- There is no definitive height restriction, provided such **isn't abused.** It will be judged on case-by-case basis.
 - Dodgerolls should take you no further than 10 meters and may not function in midair.
 - Do not use grapplehooks, breachcharges or any other movement enhancers, teleporters or medic-TPs.
 - No obnoxious sound or light spam.